APSL/django-yubin/docs/queue.rst

 The latter is done via a command extension.

-Putting Mail On The Queue (Django 1.3 or higher)
+Putting Mail On The Queue
 =================================================

 In settings.py, configure Django's EMAIL_BACKEND setting like so: